 Chelsea returned to full-time work briefly after her son was born, but was inspired to resign after reading Radical Homemakers and fully appreciating the financial, emotional, and physical challenges of working while raising young children.
 She spent the next few years building relationships in her own community of St. Johns, providing nanny care to local families, and volunteering at St. Johns Swapnplay, where she served for a year as a member at large of the Board of Directors, followed by three years as the Board’s President.

-When Chelsea’s son reached the age of kindergarten, she decided to get back into the classroom and found the perfect fit with MBP.
+When Chelsea’s son entered kindergarten, she decided to get back into the classroom and found the perfect fit with MBP.
 Her son attended a LifeWays preschool, and her values align well with that model and intergenerational education.
 Two years later, the original owner, Marguerite, was ready to move on and Chelsea jumped at the opportunity to purchase the program and continue Marguerite’s work bringing together the very young and the very old.
 Chelsea is passionate about spending time in nature, environmental justice, animal rights, social justice, and community-building.
 Chelsea is a stillbirth survivor and former foster parent.
-She spends her free time baking, wild fermenting, creating and perusing free piles, reading sci-fi, and snuggling her family – a husband, a 6 year-old son, a dog, two cats, and two rats.
+She spends her free time baking, wild fermenting, creating and perusing free piles, reading sci-fi, and snuggling her family – a husband, a 12 year-old son, a dog, and three cats.